-3. Students may participate in cocurricular activities and be counted as being in attendance during the instructional school day, provided the Principal/designee has given prior approval to the scheduling of the activities.
-Approval shall be granted only when cocurricular activities and trips are instructional in nature, directly related to the instructional program, and scheduled to minimize absences from classroom instruction.4

-- 4. Students participating in an off-site virtual high school class or block may be counted in attendance in accordance with requirements set out in Kentucky Administration Regulation.4 - 5.
+- 3. Students may participate in co-curricular activities and be counted as being in attendance during the instructional school day, provided the Principal/designee has given prior approval to the scheduling of the activities.
+Approval shall be granted only when co-curricular activities and trips are instructional in nature, directly related to the instructional program, and scheduled to minimize absences from classroom instruction.4 - 4.
+Students enrolled and participating in a full-time, online, virtual and remote learning program, or participating in an off-site virtual high school class or block may be counted in attendance in keeping with statute and regulationaccordance with requirements set out in Kentucky Administration Regulation.^{4 &9} - 5.
 Students having an individual education plan (IEP) that requires less than full-time instructional services shall not be required to be present for a full school day.4 - 6.
 Students who attend classes for moral instruction at the time specified and for the period fixed shall be credited with the time spent as if they had been in actual attendance in school, and the time shall be calculated as part of the actual school work required by law.
 Students shall not be penalized for any school work missed during the specified moral instruction time.5 - 7.
 Students participating as part of a school-sponsored interscholastic athletic team, who compete in a regional or state tournament sanctioned by the Kentucky Board of Education or KHSAA, that occurs on a regularly scheduled student attendance day shall be counted and recorded present at school on the date or dates of the competition, for a maximum of two (2) days per student per school year.
 Students shall be expected to complete any assignments missed on the date or dates of the competition.6 - 8.
 The pupil is participating in standards-based, performance-based credit that is awarded in accordance with 704 KAR 003:305, and that falls within one (1) or more of the categories of standards-based course work.
-A pupil may be counted in attendance for performance-based credit for a class or block for the year or semester in which the pupil initially enrolled in the class or block if the pupil demonstrates proficiency in accordance with local policies.
-4 & 7 - 9.
+A pupil may be counted in attendance for performance-based credit for a class or block for the year or semester in which the pupil initially enrolled in the class or block if the pupil demonstrates proficiency in accordance with local policies.^{4 & 7} - 9.
 Students attending basic training required by a branch of the United States Armed Forces shall be considered present for all purposes for up to ten (10) days.3 - 10.
 Students participating in any of the page programs of the General Assembly.3

-1KRS 159.010; OAG 85-55

-8KRS 158.143 KRS 158.030

-OAG 79-68; OAG 79-539; OAG 87-40; OAG 97-26
+1KRS 159.010; OAG 85-55 2KRS 159.030 3KRS 159.035 4702 KAR 007:125 5KRS 158.240 6KRS 158.070 7704 KAR 003:305 8KRS 158.143 9KRS 158.150 KRS 158.030 KRS 159.020; KRS 159.180; KRS 159.990 704 KAR 3:535; 704 KAR 005:060 OAG 79-68; OAG 79-539; OAG 87-40; OAG 97-26

-Adopted/Amended: Order #:

-STUDENTS 09.123AP.2